thiagoa/notes/Windows.md

 - Currently, there seems to be no way to change the WSL GUI penguim icon.

-- `Ctrl+Shift+0` is taken by the OS: https://github.com/microsoft/vscode/issues/2585
-Any way to unmap that keybinding so that Emacs can take it?

 - WSL GUI Clipboard integration is not working.
 When I copy something from Emacs or use `xclip`, I'd expect it to work.